Kid Icarus: Uprising: Development

 After completing work on Super Smash Bros.
 Brawl for the Wii, Masahiro Sakurai was taken out for a meal by Nintendo's then-president Satoru Iwata in July 2008.
 During their meal, Iwata asked Sakurai to develop a launch title for the Nintendo 3DS.
 The platform was still in early development at the time, with Sakurai being the first person outside of the company to learn of its existence.
-On his way home, Sakurai was faced with both ideas and problems: Sora Ltd., which had developed Super Smash Bros.
-Brawl, had been drastically reduced in size as most of the game's staff had been either from other Nintendo teams or outsourced.
+On his way home, Sakurai was faced with both ideas and problems: the team which had just developed Super Smash Bros.
+Brawl had been composed of staff that had been either from other Nintendo teams or outsourced and had since been dissolved.
 While he had the option of creating an easy-to-develop port for the system, Sakurai decided to create a game around the third-person shooter genre, which was unpopular in Japan yet seemed suited to the planned 3D effects of the 3DS.
 At this point, the project was still an original game.
 In later conversations with Iwata, Sakurai decided to use an existing Nintendo IP as the game's basis.
 This was inspired by feedback received from players of Super Smash Bros.
 Brawl that many members of its character roster had not been in an original game for some time.
 After a positive response from Iwata at the suggestion, Sakurai ran through the possible franchises.
 One of the franchises under consideration by Sakurai was Star Fox, but he felt that there were some restrictions in implementing the planned gameplay features within the Star Fox setting.
 He ultimately decided to use Kid Icarus due to its long absence from the gaming market and continued popularity in the West.
 He also decided upon him due to his involvement with the character through Super Smash Bros.
 Brawl.
 Once he had chosen a possible series, he conceived the basic sequence of five-minute aerial segments, ground-based combat, and bosses at the end of chapters.
 After submitting his plan, Sakurai was given the go-ahead to develop the game.
 Uprising was the first Kid Icarus game to be developed since the Western-exclusive 1991 Game Boy title Kid Icarus: Of Myths and Monsters, and the first to be planned for Japan since the original Kid Icarus in 1986.